1964 Fiat 2300 S Coupe by Ghia

 - Subject of a two-year restoration

-For the banker or senator who wanted to drive himself, in a style that Gianni Agnelli himself could appreciate, there was the svelte 2300 coupe.
 This limited-production coachbuilt model was styled by Sergio Sartorelli of Ghia and bore a striking resemblance to the ASA and Ferrari 250 GT of the same time period, with round headlights, a long hood, and an airy greenhouse.
-Power-operated windows, densely padded leather seats, and other cosseting comforts could be found within.
-The truly sporting 2300 S version boasted a more powerful engine, with two twin-choke Weber carburetors, and a standard four-speed transmission with 3.9:1 final drive, and was a true “driver’s car” with excellent performance.
+Sumptuous padded leather seats, a Nardi steering wheel, and other cosseting comforts could be found within.
+The truly sporting 2300 S version boasted a more powerful engine, with two twin-choke Weber carburetors, and a standard four-speed transmission with 3.9:1 final drive; it was a true GT with excellent performance.

-The 2300 S offered here is one of very few of this model to have come to the United States, where they were not officially sold when new.
-Acquired in 2014 by a prominent collector and classic automotive museum owner, it underwent a two-year restoration that included stripping the body to bare metal, repairing it properly, and finishing it in a lustrous Blu Notte.
-The interior was restored as necessary, involving many new pieces; all of the chrome pieces were removed and re-plated, and new rubber seals for the door glass were installed.
-The brakes were disassembled, cleaned, and reassembled to work well, and the carburetors were rebuilt and properly tuned.
+The 2300 S offered here is one of very few examples to have come to the United States, where they were not officially sold when new.
+The previous owner, a prominent collector and classic automotive museum owner, conducted a two-year cosmetic restoration that included stripping the body to bare metal, repairing it properly, and finishing it in a lustrous Blu Notte.
+The interior was restored as necessary, involving many new pieces; all the chrome pieces were removed and re-plated, and new rubber seals for the door glass were installed.